 No products in the cart.

 The Ruger PC charger is an extension of the Ruger PC line.
 The Ruger PC line is a pistol-caliber carbine version of the Ruger 10/22.
-The operating system is slightly different, but the Ruger PC Charger is similar to Ruger’s iconic 10/22 rifle but a 9mm centerfire caliber.
+The operating system is slightly different, but the Ruger PC Charger is similar to Ruger’s iconic 10/22 rifle but chambered in 9mm.

 The Ruger PC carbine took the market by storm.
 People were looking for a reliable non-AR-15 format pistol-caliber carbine.
-Pistol-caliber carbines have become very popular in the last few years, PSA AK V, the Sig Sauer Copperhead, Stribog SP9A1, and the CZ Scorpion, to name a few.
+Pistol-caliber carbines have become very popular in the last few years, PSA AK V, the Sig Sauer Copperhead, Stribog SP9A1, Aero Precision EPC, and the CZ Scorpion, to name a few.

 This fact and the relatively affordable price of 9mm ammo made the Ruger PC Carbine a no-brainer for Ruger’s development team.

 Many AR-style 9mm pistol-caliber carbines have issues of their own.
-The great thing about the AR platform is it is very configurable and has lots of different options, but the downside of all those options is tolerance.
+The great thing about the AR platform is that it is very configurable and has many different options, but the downside of all those options is tolerance.